Organization at Home

 Books and websites offer a lot of advice on how you should clean, but only you know what’s most useful in your home.
 Sit down and make a list of the things that need to be clean in order to keep your family safe and everybody happy.
 You may find that nobody cares how clean the windows are, but everyone suffers when there are no clean dishes.
 Each home and family have different needs and different levels of comfort with household chaos.

 Having ADHD can mean that keeping organized is more difficult for you, but it can also make you a great “speed demon” cleaner.
 If you can’t stick with a project for an hour, break it down into chunks, and concentrate on the room where you are.
 Instead of cleaning the bathroom in one go, commit to taking out the trash and wiping down the mirror one morning, and scrubbing the tub and sink after giving the kids a bath.

 Every home has spots where clutter piles up: the kitchen table, desks, the kids' rooms.
 Rather than feel overwhelmed by cleaning them all at once, determine that you simply won’t add to them.
 Then set the kitchen timer for 10 minutes and go through as much as you can for a few days.

 4 of 10

 The tension brought on by ADHD and housecleaning activities can cause stress in a family.
-Guilt, frustration, and depression can strike both partners.
+Guilt and frustration can strike both partners.
 If you have ADHD, talk to your spouse about how you need to approach cleaning, and ask if there are any parts of home life that he or she needs to have more control over, or need to take precedence in order to make everyone feel cared for.

 5 of 10